-Will we be able to meet the intern before they start?
+Will the employer meet the intern before they start?

 Yes.
 The interview and selection process are very important to all concerned.
-You will have discussed your requirements with the education provider who may suggest potential interns complete an expression of interest and take part in an assessment and selection day.
-This may take place at your place of business or the education provider.
-It would involve the education provider, job coach and the employer.
+The young person will have discussed their requirements with the education provider who may suggest potential interns complete an expression of interest and take part in an assessment and selection day.
+This may take place at the place of business or at the education provider's institution.
+It will involve the education provider, job coach and the employer.

-What happens if we think it isn't working?

-If you or your staff have concerns, please speak to the job coach or education provider as soon as it is possible.
-This will enable them to be addressed and the placement can continue.
+What happens if you think it isn't working for your young person?
+If you have concerns, please speak to the job coach or education provider as soon as it is possible.
+This will enable them to be addressed and the placement can hopefully continue.

-Who will support us?
+Who will support the Intern?

-The job coach will support employer, intern and staff.
-There is no cost as it is funded by Access to Work
+The job coach will support the Intern, employer and their staff.
+There is no cost as it is funded by DWP Access to Work funding.